robfinch/Cores/software/C64 - OPC5/README.md

 ### block naming
 Blocks of code may be given names for future reference.
 Follow the opening brace of a block of code directly with a ':' to name the block.

+### class
+A class in C64 operates much like a struct except that it may also have methods as members.
+Classes may inherit from other classes.
+Classes support single inheritance.
+Template classes and operator overloading are not supported.
+Method overloading is supported.

 ToDo: more docs